Topic: Ecology meets systems biology: Developing a pan-microbial trait-based framework for community ecology and ecosystem functioning

 Location: NIMBioS at the University of Tennessee, Knoxville

-Objectives: This workshop aims to lay the groundwork for a mechanistic trait-based framework for different microbial taxa by combining several fundamental fields, from genomics and metabolic modeling to community ecology and ecosystem modeling.
-We will identify key traits that can be used in community and ecosystem models and outline ways to derive such traits from known microbial genomes and metabolic networks.
-We will explore several biological and computational challenges within this topic, such as linking cellular metabolism to phenotypic traits, developing multidimensional models, reducing model complexity, modeling trait evolution at different levels and expanding metabolic models to the level of microbial communities.
-The workshop will bring together a highly interdisciplinary and diverse group of researchers at different stages of their careers, which will enable multiple intellectual synergies.
+Objectives: This workshop aimed to lay the groundwork for a mechanistic trait-based framework for different microbial taxa by combining several fundamental fields, from genomics and metabolic modeling to community ecology and ecosystem modeling.
+Organizers identified key traits that can be used in community and ecosystem models and outlined ways to derive such traits from known microbial genomes and metabolic networks.
+The workshop explored several biological and computational challenges within this topic, such as linking cellular metabolism to phenotypic traits, developing multidimensional models, reducing model complexity, modeling trait evolution at different levels and expanding metabolic models to the level of microbial communities.
+The workshop brought together a highly interdisciplinary and diverse group of researchers at different stages of their careers, which enabled multiple intellectual synergies.
 The workshop output should stimulate the broad participation of applied mathematicians, computational microbial biologists, community ecologists and ecosystem scientists in developing trait-based frameworks further.

 NIMBioS Investigative Workshops focus on broad topics or a set of related topics, summarizing/synthesizing the state of the art and identifying future directions.
 Workshops have up to 35 participants.
 Organizers and key invited researchers make up half the participants; the remaining participants are filled through open application from the scientific community.
 Open applicants selected to attend are notified by NIMBioS within two weeks of the application deadline.
 Investigative Workshops have the potential for leading to one or more future Working Groups.
 Individuals with a strong interest in the topic, including post-docs and graduate students, are encouraged to apply.
 If needed, NIMBioS can provide support (travel, meals, lodging) for Workshop attendees, whether from a non-profit or for-profit organization.